Younan Xia: Awards

-Xia was named by Times Higher Education one of the Top 10 chemists (#5) in the world from 1999-2009 based on the number of citations per paper.
-He was also ranked one of the Top 100 material scientists (#4) and top 100 chemists (#35) in the world from 2000-2010 based on the number of citations per paper.
-He was named one of the world's most influential scientific minds in 2015 in the fields of Chemistry and Materials Science.
+Xia was named by Times Higher Education one of the Top 10 chemists (#5) in the world from 1999 to 2009 based on the number of citations per paper.
+He was also ranked one of the Top 100 material scientists (#4) and top 100 chemists (#35) in the world from 2000 to 2010 based on the number of citations per paper.
+He was named one of the world's most influential scientific minds in 2015 in the fields of Chemistry and Materials Science, Best Scientists in the field of Materials Science (ranked #6 in the world and #5 in the United States of America) and Materials Science Leader Award for 2023, ScholarGPS #2 Ranking in Biomedical Engineering among all academic scholars in the United States (2024).